ucberkeley-ee290c/fa22/labs/lab2-tsi-flow/readme.md

 ### 2.2 Running code at DTIM

 The full BootROM dump for Osci is [here](https://github.com/ucberkeley-ee290c/chipyard-osci-sky130/blob/master/generators/chipyard/src/main/scala/ee290c/bootrom/bootrom.rv32.dump), beware that the future chips are slightly different.
 A BootROM is a small read only memory consisting of boot code that jumps to various PC addresses.
 Basically, the core with hartid=0 will be in a loop checking for CLINT interrupts at `0x0200_0000`, the msip register.
-After finishing transfer of our code, we set the msip register to 1, the BootROM will jump to `<boot_core_hart0>` and begin executing at `0x8000_0000`, our DTIM or scratchpad address.
+After finishing transfer of our code, we set the msip register to 1 through TSI, the BootROM will jump to `<boot_core_hart0>` and begin executing at `0x8000_0000`, our DTIM or scratchpad address.
 The jump is done by setting mepc and calling mret, for more about interrupts see [RISC-V Interrupts by Krste Asanovic](https://riscv.org/wp-content/uploads/2016/07/Tue0900_RISCV-20160712-Interrupts.pdf).

 ## 3. Compiling & Linking